 Eight months later, with positive comments from the judges, he won second place in the duo division at the Southwest Music Festival at California State University, Dominguez Hills.
 At eleven, he performed from memory an hour-long recital on piano and organ.
 At twelve, he lost this intense interest in the piano.
 He continued taking piano lessons until he went to college, but not with the same focus.

-Today, at forty-one, he still loves and appreciates all kinds of music, plays the piano for personal enjoyment and is practicing law in Northern California.
+Today, at forty-two, he still loves and appreciates all kinds of music, plays the piano for personal enjoyment and is practicing law in Northern California.

 There were many reasons why Jason lost interest in seriously studying the piano, but regardless of the reasons, we did not feel he would have ever become a concert pianist, nor were we grooming him for such.
 His willingness to put in mega hours to become a concert pianist was simply not there.